syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Diagram.md

 ---
-title: Diagram for Essential&reg; Xamarin.Android Diagram | Syncfusion;
+title: Diagram for Essential&reg; Xamarin.Android Diagram | Syncfusion&reg;
 description: Learn here all about Diagram support in Syncfusion<sup>&reg;</sup>; Diagram (SfDiagram) control in Xamarin.Android, its elements and more.
 platform: xamarin.android
 control: SfDiagram